-In 1988, in order to respond to the need for more talent to lead the internationalization of Japanese society.
-Ritsumeikan University established its seventh college: the College of International Relations.
-This was the first international relations college to be established in West Japan.
-Around the same time, the university moved to develop the research and educational structures of the College of Science and Engineering, whose advancement had lagged behind other universities.
-With the assistance of the governments of Shiga Prefecture and Kusatsu City.
-Ritsumeikan procured an expansive campus site in Kusatsu, and opened the Biwako-Kusatsu Campus (BKC) in 1994 with the relocation and expansion of the College of Science and Engineering.
+Ritsumeikan procured an expansive campus site in Kusatsu, and opened the Biwako Kusatsu Campus (BKC) in 1994 with the relocation and expansion of the College of Science and Engineering.
 In the same year as this relocation, the university's eighth college, the College of Policy Science, was established.
 This new college's aim was to discover problems in society and explore different ways of solving them.

 One of the effects of the opening of BKC and expansion and relocation of the College of Science and Engineering was dramatic advancement of industry-academiagovernment collaboration.
-Many manufacturing companies had factories and research institutes in Shiga Prefecture. and the relocation of the College of Science and Engineering to Kusatsu created an environment in which the college's research labs and research groups could pursue joint research and development in partnership with companies.
+Many manufacturing companies had factories and research institutes in Shiga Prefecture, and the relocation of the College of Science and Engineering Shiga's City of Kusatsu created an environment in which research labs and groups in the college could pursue joint research and development in partnership with companies.
 The Shiga Prefectural Government played the role of coordinator of these connections between the university and industry, and industry-academia-government collaboration progressed.
 This kind of collaboration was also promoted by the policies of the Ministry of Education, Culture, Sports, Science and Technology and the Ministry of Economy, Trade and Industry.
 It could be said that the college relocation and opening of BKC dramatically advanced the research and education capacity of Ritsumeikan University through partnerships with local government and industry.
 This same approach to campus creation and advancement of new research and education through local government and industry partnerships was reflected in the establishment of Ritsumeikan Asia Pacific University (APU) in Beppu City, Oita Prefecture in 2000, and the opening of the Osaka Ibaraki Campus (OIC) in Ibaraki City, Osaka Prefecture in 2015.
 APU is sustained by the local community of Beppu City, as is OIC by the local community of Ibaraki City.

 Opened in 1994, BKC became the new home for the Colleges of Economics and Business Administration in 1998, enabling the study of economics and business administration to be advanced in a locality that is rich in mercantile traditions.
 Meanwhile, the Department of Information Science and Engineering that had been established in 1987 broke off from the College of Science and Engineering in 2004 to become a new College of Information Science and Engineering.
 This was Ritsumeikan University's ninth undergraduate college, and is now one of the largest information science colleges in Japan.
 On the Kinugasa Campus, the university's tenth college-the College of Image Arts and Sciences-was founded in 2007.
 This college takes an integrative approach to the three fields of art, business, and technology.
 The following years saw a spectacular succession of expansions and developments in the fields of science and engineering at BKC.
-In 2008, an independent College of Life Sciences, centering on the Department of Applied Chemistry, separated from the College of Science and Engineering, while a College of Pharmaceutical Sciences was also established with close connections to the chemical and life sciences.
+In 2008 organs including the Department of Applied Chemistry separated from the College of Science and Engineering to form the core of an independent College of Life Sciences, while a College of Pharmaceutical Sciences was also established with close connections to the chemical and life sciences.
 These were Ritsumeikan University's eleventh and twelfth colleges respectively, and each one now pursues research and education focused on explicating the phenomena of life at the atomic and molecular levels and applying insights for the welfare of humankind.
 These were joined in 2010 by a thirteenth college, the College of Sport and Health Science, which boasts one of Japan's top teams of researchers and facilities for education and research in the sciences of the human body, exercise, and health.